EE2dev/d3-indented-tree/README.md

 ## 1. How to use Hierarchy explorer

 Here is a minimal template sufficient to call hierarchy explorer.
-A reference to the data is assigned to the `dataSpec.source` *object property*.
+A reference to the data is assigned to the `dataSpec.source` *object* property.

 ```html
 <!DOCTYPE html>